faheem-farooq/VideoRAG/README.md

     end
 ```

-**The one architectural decision worth calling out:** retrieval is cross-lingual *at the embedding level*.
+retrieval is cross-lingual *at the embedding level*.
 A Hindi or Spanish query embeds close to the English transcript chunk that answers it, because LaBSE maps 100+ languages into a shared vector space.
 The LLM only runs once per query, to turn the retrieved English segments into a direct answer in the query's language — it is not a per-query translation dependency the way it was in the original prototype.

 | | Original prototype | This rebuild |
 |---|---|---|